fehawen/arch-guide/README.md

 ## Preparations

-### 1. Installation Medium
+### 1. Creating a Live USB

 Grab a USB stick, download the [Arch ISO](https://www.archlinux.org/download/), and get crackin'.

+#### 1.1 Terminal

+##### 1.1.1. macOS

-If you're on **macOS**, give your terminal the following to chew on, keeping in mind to replace **X** with the number that points to the disk that is your USB stick.
+Give your terminal the following to chew on, keeping in mind to replace **<X>** with the number that points to the disk that is your USB stick.
 And wahtever you do, don't get that number wrong, or you'll wipe out whichever disk you accidentally entered.
 Don't sweat it.

 ```
 $ diskutil list